Lawnswood: Transport

 Lawnswood and Bodington Hall were two of the planned stops on the Leeds Supertram North Line.
 The Supertram project was cancelled by the Government in 2005 much to the disappointment of many Lawnswood residents.

 Politics

-The area is in the parliamentary constituency, Leeds North West, represented by Greg Mulholland MP.
+The area is in the parliamentary constituency, Leeds Central and Headingley, represented by Alex Sobel MP.
 In terms of local politics, Lawnswood constitutes a large portion of the council ward, Weetwood.

 Housing

 Most of the houses in Lawnswood are large private detached and semi detached suburban houses.
 Houses in the area fetch amongst the highest prices in the City of Leeds along with neighbouring Adel, Alwoodley, Roundhay, Scarcroft and Boston Spa.
 Besides these large houses there are many 1930s flats in Lawnswood, built in the style of semi-detached houses, each block contains four flats, each with a private entrance, these are a good example of architecture of their time and while there are examples of similar houses in Moortown, Lawnswood has a great number of them.